Common name: Hickory Wattle

 Pods curved to twisted or coiled, raised over seeds, barely to slightly or variably more deeply constricted between seeds, 6–20 cm long, 4–7 mm wide, firmly papery to leathery, ± smooth, glabrous, often slightly pruinose; seeds longitudinal; funicle whitish, folded below seed.

-Flowering: Flowers usually December–April.
+Flowering: usually December–April.

 Distribution and occurrence: widespread, from coastal areas inland to the Deniliquin district.
 Grows in a variety of communities.